Grace-Amondi/myhospitali/README.md

     f) You should be taken back to your Admissions page.
 You should see a green alert message telling you that the patient was successfully admiited.
        If you do not see this, the patient was not admitted.
-HealthNet will tell you what part(s) of the form must be done.
+My Hospitali will tell you what part(s) of the form must be done.
 Retry steps d and e.

 24. Discharging A Patient - doctors only